modernserf/hashtags-for-humans/readme.md

     + tag name as shared vocabulary, class as personal vocabulary
     + emphasis on semantic tags/classes
     + jquery object as set (always a set, never a bare record)
-- third thing? maybe app's implemntation in pouchDB?
+- inheritance vs composition/duck typing

 # Conclusion: Thinking in Tags